 also known as Quality Circles, Process Improvement Teams, and many other names, and some organizations don't even have a name for these teams.
 Every team is simply organized, managed, and expected to continuously improve in measurable ways as part of their routine responsibilities.

-Kaizen Events demand the full-time attention of a cross-functional team
+Kaizen Events demand the full-time attention of a cross-functional team for a very intense burst of improvement.

 The A3 Problem Solving Method can be done by sequestering the team (similar to a kaizen event), or (more commonly), can be led by a champion who meets with individuals and small groups of stakeholders on a more flexible time schedule.